vin-ceb10/odin-recipes/README.md

 # odin-recipes
 The Odin Project - Recipes

 This is a project to test basic HTML skills.
-Being a filipino I've decided to include some recipes of my favorite dishes.
+This site displays my top 10 favorite dishes.